Interstate 95 in Maryland: John F. Kennedy Memorial Highway

 Completed in 1963, the 48 mi Northeast Expressway and the adjoining 11 mi Delaware Turnpike were dedicated by President John F. Kennedy, Delaware Governor Elbert N. Carvel, and Maryland Governor J. Millard Tawes in a ceremony at the state line on November 14, 1963.
 Eight days after dedicating the toll road, President Kennedy was assassinated in Dallas.
 As a result, both the Northeast Expressway and Delaware Turnpike were renamed the John F. Kennedy Memorial Highway in his honor in December 1963.

 Between 1963 and 1993, the John F. Kennedy Memorial Highway was a tolled facility for the entire length of the roadway in both directions.
 The mainline toll plaza is situated just north of the Millard E. Tydings Memorial Bridge in Perryville.
 The southbound toll plaza was removed in 1991, but tolls are still collected for northbound traffic over the Millard E. Tydings Memorial Bridge at this location.
 Additionally, ramp tolls were collected at many of the interchanges until they were abolished by an act of the legislature in 1981.
-The highway and bridge are maintained by the MDTA.
+The highway and bridge are maintained by the Maryland Transportation Authority.

 Exits on the John F. Kennedy Memorial Highway were originally numbered consecutively, beginning with exit 1.
 As a result, I-95 in Maryland had multiple conflicting sequences of exit numbers.
 In the mid-1980s, the exits were renumbered according to a statewide, mileage-based numbering system, so that they now range from exit 2 (I-295 north) on the Capital Beltway to exit 109 (MD 279) on the John F. Kennedy Memorial Highway.

 To allow a seamless connection between the John F. Kennedy Memorial Highway and the then-unnumbered Harbor Tunnel Thruway, a partial interchange was constructed for I-95 to continue south into Baltimore.
 However, this meant that I-95 had to enter from and exit to the right, as evidenced by a southbound flyover ramp; a construction project corrected the problem in 2009 so that I-95 would proceed straight through the interchange.